-Fortunately, things are back to normal this year and teams will return to playing in their familiar divisions within the Eastern and Western Conference.
+Fortunately, things are back to normal this year, and teams will return to playing in their familiar divisions in the Eastern and Western conferences.

 There is one new wrinkle to this season, though.
 The league expanded again and is debuting its newest NHL franchise in the Seattle Kraken.

 The 32nd team in the league will join the Pacific, along with the recently introduced Las Vegas Knights.

 Naturally, the two sides will get together for the nightcap on the opening evening.
 Seattle and Vegas will tangle following the matchup between defending champion Tampa Bay and Pittsburgh.

 Let’s examine the upcoming NHL season and see what the futures odds look like at WV online sportsbooks.

 Despite winning the last two Stanley Cup Finals, the Lightning aren’t the favorites entering this new year.
 According to DraftKings WV, that honor belongs to the Colorado Avalanche.

 The Aves were among the top teams in terms of the odds a year ago, but this season, they’re the clear-cut No. 1.
 DraftKings shows them available at +475 going into the first week.